miquella/vaulted/man/vaulted.1.md

   Copies the content of a vault and saves it as a new vault with a new password.
 See vaulted-cp(1).

 `dump`
   Writes the content of a vault to stdout as JSON.
+See vaulted-dump(1).

 `edit`
   Interactively edits the content of an existing vault.